-Melbourne Metro is currently in the planning and development stage.
+The Metro Tunnel is currently in the planning and development stage.
 The project will undergo a well-tested, robust and transparent planning assessment process.

-The alignment for Melbourne Metro is currently being refined as part of our planning and design process.
+The alignment for the Metro Tunnel is currently being refined as part of our planning and design process.
 Some property acquisition will be required.
 See the Project Alignment page for more details.